Analysis | How Do We Cover Iran Better in the News? Include More Iranians

 A Push for Diversity in Coverage

 Still, hiring as a solution has its problems.
-Kathleen McElroy from the University of Texas in Austin, for example, wrote for Poynter that newsrooms can’t hire their way out of its diversity issue.
+Kathleen McElroy from the University of Texas in Austin, for example, wrote for Poynter that newsrooms can’t hire their way out of their diversity issue.
 Journalists who work at media companies that have focused on diversity already see the benefits through better reported stories.

 At AJ+, the digital and youth-forward American presence for Al Jazeera News, using more diverse voices has helped its ability to tell richer narratives, said Yara Elmjouie, an Iranian-American producer who reports on culture and food.